Lilhomie42/miniature-adventure/README.md

 2. Got to https://github.com and create an account or sign in.

-3. Once signed into Github click this link to redirect to the Repo: https://github.com/Lilhomie42/miniature-adventure then click on the code drop-down and click git clone and copy the  HTTPS or SSH.
+3. Once signed into Github click this link to redirect to the Repo: https://github.com/Lilhomie42/miniature-adventure then click on the code drop-down and click `git clone` and copy the  HTTPS or SSH.

 4. Then open your terminal, make sure you're in your local repo directory.
-Once in your directory type in the terminal 'git clone' '<And Paste HTTPS or SSH>'.
+Once in your directory type in the terminal `git clone` `<And Paste HTTPS or SSH>`.

-5. Then type in terminal 'git pull origin main' you see a message 'in main branch'.
+5. Then type in terminal 'git pull origin main' you see a message `in main branch`.

-6. Type in terminal 'code .' to open repo in VS code.
+6. Type in terminal `code .` to open repo in VS code.

 ## Usage